wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

-*If you don't already know `C/C++` and are learning on the Arduino IDE, this brief introduction to `main()` isn't likely to be important to you&mdash; it's here mostly to help `C/C++` programmers new to the Arduino IDE understand what's happening with the requirements of `setup()` and `loop()`.*
+*If you don't already know `C/C++` and are learning on the Arduino IDE, this brief introduction to `main()` isn't likely to be important to you&mdash; it's here mostly to help `C/C++` programmers new to the Arduino IDE to understand what's happening with the requirements of `setup()` and `loop()`.*

 Here it is: